Love to build gingerbread houses during the holidays? We do!

 Let them dry while you work on the roof.

 Your kids will need your help for this step.
 You can cut with regular scissors.
 Just be slow and steady to avoid breaking the sticks.

 Use the ⅓ piece on top, followed by the ½, then the ⅔, and finally two full-sized sticks.

 Glue two sticks at the sides of the roof to attach it to the wall.

-7. While you let dry your house, it is time to stock up on embellishments.
+- While you let dry your house, it is time to stock up on ornaments.

 Download our free printable ornaments at the end of this post, print them on cardstock, and cut them out.

-Glue your ornaments on with regular white glue and the help of a paintbrush to distribute the glue evenly.
+Glue your decorations with regular white glue and the help of a paintbrush to distribute the glue evenly.

 Feel free to use other materials to decorate your gingerbread house.